The official blog of the Lung Institute.

 1. Consider Natural and Alternative Treatments

 COPD symptoms are a difficult set of conditions to live with—especially if you’re trying to retain your normal life.
 Though COPD can seem impossible to overcome, changing one’s diet and consistently exercising are among the best lifestyle changes one can make, aside from quitting smoking.
-When lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider stem cell therapy.
-Rather than addressing only the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life and pulmonary function.
+When lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
+Rather than addressing only the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life and pulmonary function.

-As in the case of Don C., stem cell therapy can mean the difference between struggling to get out of bed and getting through his day to day without oxygen.
+As in the case of Don C., cellular therapy can mean the difference between struggling to get out of bed and getting through his day to day without oxygen.

-If you or a loved one has a chronic disease like COPD, PF, ILD or symptoms of lung disease, the Lung Institute may be able to help with a variety of adult stem cell treatment options.
-Contact us today at (800) 729-3065 to see if you qualify for stem cell therapy, and find out what stem cell therapy could mean for you.
+If you or a loved one has a chronic disease like COPD, PF, ILD or symptoms of lung disease, the Lung Institute may be able to help with a variety of adult cellular therapy options.
+Contact us today at (800) 729-3065 to see if you qualify for cellular therapy, and find out what cellular therapy could mean for you.

 Interested in our article on COPD Symptoms: 5 Strategies to Combat Them?
 Share your thoughts and comments below.